 Slow living online interiors store, Ingredients LDN. says, “Thoughtfully crafted items have the power to elevate the ordinary.
 They invite people to slow, savour and enjoy, drawing attention to the significance within the rituals of daily life.”

 Slow living interiors are often muted.
-We recently explored colour psychology and the meaning of different colours in our homes.
 While grey has been popular in the past decade because it does not stimulate or energise, rather oozes calmness, decorators are now turning to beige to create soothing moods.
 Grey has cool undertones, while soft naturals, such as taupe, oatmeal and sandy hues, are much warmer.
 These colours are still calming, but also comforting – something we seek in challenging times and due to the constant deluge of noisy information, good and bad, that flows from our phones.

 Beige tones and textures such as wood and linen may also be often present due to their natural feel, bringing us closer to nature.
 On the other hand, they remove us further from the mass-produced and negative environmental connotations of plastic and unsustainable fibres.

 In short, there is no one slow living interiors aesthetic.
-A home for slow living is curated and refined by what’s important to you as an individual.
-And it’s also worth noting that mass produced homeware is not inherently bad or to be avoided – indeed, the most successful brands engineer durability into economically sourced material.
-Rather, it’s about making conscious choices in regards to what items are needed, and what are not.
+A home for slow living is curated and refined by what’s important to you as an individual and those you share your space with.
+And it’s also worth noting that mass produced homeware is not inherently bad or always to be avoided – indeed, the most successful brands engineer durability into economically sourced material.
+Rather, it’s about making conscious choices in regards to which items are needed, and which are not.